natoriamilligan/bash-cheatsheet/bash-cheatsheet.md

     #### Parameters
     - parameters are still used using the arguments -->> $1 $2 $3 etc. **However you specify the arguments in the bash file not the terminal**

+### Trap Command
+  - `trap functionToUse SIGINT SIGTERM` : calls a function when it catches either SIGINT (interrupt) or SIGTERM (termination) signals.
+SIGINT is usually called with Ctrl+C